shakilaust/gatsby-blog/src/pages/blog/2018/12/dear-middlewares/index.md

 }
 ```

-So everytime we want to dispatch an action, we call `ourDispatch` instead of `store.dispatch`.
+So every time we want to dispatch an action, we call `ourDispatch` instead of `store.dispatch`.
 But this will probably cause inconsistency in our project if we call `store.dispatch` in some files and `ourDispatch` in some others.
 We need a better solution.

 Can we not modify `store.dispatch` itself?